challakoushik/casino-house-party/README.md

 # 🎰 Casino Party App

 A full-stack home casino party application with real-time multiplayer gaming.
-Built with Next.js, Socket.IO, and in-memory storage.
+Built with Next.js, Ably, and EdgeDB for scalable serverless deployment.

 ## Features